-Staff at Dundee University have begun 15 days of strike action over management’s failure to rule out compulsory job losses.
+Staff at Dundee University have begun 15 days of strikes over management’s failure to rule out compulsory job losses.

-Lecturers and other members of the University and College Union (UCU) will join a picket line this morning before a rally scheduled to take place at mid-day outside the Caird Hall.
+Lecturers and other members of the University and College Union (UCU) joined a picket line this morning before a rally scheduled to take place at mid-day outside the Caird Hall.

-General secretary Jo Grady is expected to address striking staff and supporters over the dispute, centred around university’s management’s response to the £30 million financial crisis.
+General secretary Jo Grady will address striking staff and supporters over the dispute, centred on university’s management’s response to the £30 million financial crisis.

 Union ‘committed to working with Dundee University’

-UCU says it is committed to working with the employer to ensure a sustainable future for the university, its students and staff, but that this should not compulsory redundancies to close the deficit.
+UCU says it is committed to work with the employer to ensure a sustainable future for the university, its students and staff, but that this should not involve compulsory redundancies to close the deficit.

 Some fear as many as many as 500 job losses could be confirmed.

-The union said that every member of staff forced out of the institution diminishes university’s “educational mission”.
+The union said every member of staff forced out of the institution diminishes university’s “educational mission”.

-But a Dundee University spokesman said the institution was disappointed by the decision to take industrial action.
+A Dundee University spokesman said the institution is disappointed by the decision to take industrial action.

 He said: “This action, voted for by less than 10% of our staff, will do nothing to help build a more sustainable future for the University.